Research

 In our daily life, the integration of different sensory modalities seems to be effortless and automatic.
 However, our brain must integrate the information from the individual sensory systems into a coherent "object" or segregate it into several "objects".
-In various projects, we investigate the temporal and spatial factors of this integration process.
+In various projects, we identify the cognitive mechanisms and neural underpinnings which govern multisensory integration, learning and prediction formation using fMRI, EEG/MEG, TMS and cognitive modelling.

 In this subproject, we investigate cognitive and neural mechanisms when audiovisual and audiotactile events are perceived as synchronous or not.
 To this end, we use behavioral experiments, electrophysiological procedures (EEG / MEG) and fMRI.
 The main goal is to identify temporal dynamics and the neuroanatomic correlations that underlie multisensory integration.
 Furthermore, we focus on the interplay between audiovisual / audiotactile integration and top-down processes, as well as the similarities and differences of audiovisual and audiotactile integration.

-Involved in project: Felix Ball und Johanna Starke
+Involved in project: Felix Ball und Johanna Starke; Funded by DFG-SFB TR31

 When and where is an object going to reappear?
 Predicting trajectories and positions of dynamically occluded object is a core cognitive ability.
 However it is still unknown what strategies can be used in such context and what neural correlates are involved in this process.
 In our lab, we investigate how the prediction of trajectories of occluded moving stimuli affects fMRI-responses focusing on low-level visual areas.